EspiMKII/HUST-Media-Store/docs/account-hiearchy.md

         -  These preferences could be about a media's type, creator, name, genre, or price.
         -  They can filter the products by these metrics.
     - Staffs can look up their information at the store while at work:
-        - Their registered details at the store: name, starting date of work, position (in this case it would be just a staff), average pay.
+        - Their registered details at the store: name, starting date of work, position (in this case it would be just a staff), salary.
         - Performance metrics: average purchases completed in each session, work sessions done this week/month/year.
     - Staffs must log in at the start of a work session, and confirm and log out at the end of the session.